-Choosing the Best Carpet for Your Home
+Choosing the Perfect Carpet for Your Home

 Although wood, laminate and tile floors are extremely popular, carpet still plays a valuable role in home decorating.
 Carpet is one of the most affordable flooring options available.
 It provides sound insulation and keeps our tootsies warm during the winter.
 Carpets also provide texture, comfort and color to a room.

-There’s nothing worse than getting your brand new carpet installed, only to find out six months later you’ve made the wrong choice.
+There’s nothing worse than getting your brand new carpet installed only to find out six months later you’ve made the wrong choice.
 Protect your investment by purchasing carpet that best suits your family’s lifestyle, budget and long-term needs.

 Types of Fibers